fetchlogic/simple-sitemap/README.md

 ### Usage

-The constructor takes two arguments, your site's root domain, an distribution path and an optional dryRun param.
+The constructor takes three arguments, your site's root domain, an distribution path and an optional dryRun param.
 If you don't specify a dryRun param, the sitemaps will be submitted to all search engines.

 ~~~javascript